Implement a public interest disclosure management program

 Public interest disclosure procedures

-The PID Act and PID standard 1/2019 require that entities have a PID procedure.
+The PID Act and PID Standard 1/2019 require that entities have a PID procedure.
 The procedure must:

 - be consistent with the principles in the PID Act